Please enter a destination

 Fly from Yangon to Mandalay.

-This tour is the perfect introduction to Mandalay.
-You will be picked up after lunch and taken to the Mahamuni pagoda and have a look at this century’s old Buddha statue originating from Mrauk Oo.
-It is a very lively temple compound where only men are allowed to stick gold leaves to the Buddha statue while women can watch and pray to TV screens around the compound with live images of the statue.
-Mahamuni is also an excellent place to shop around for the perfect Buddha statue (bronze or wood).
+This is the perfect introduction to Mandalay.
+Start with the Mahamuni pagoda and have a look at this century’s old Buddha statue originating from Mrauk Oo.
+It is a very lively temple compound where men are sticking gold leaves to the Buddha statue.
+The Mahamuni is also an excellent place to shop around for the perfect Buddha statue (bronze or wood).
 Can’t find what you are looking for?
 Find a marble statue at the next stop which is the marble carving street.
 The old capital of Amarapura is a very quiet village nowadays where you only hear the sound of the weaving machines.
-You will walk through the famous Mahagandayon monastery complex with hundreds of monks, visit one of the small weaving factories and walk over U-Bein Bridge to the other side of the lake and get back by boat before heading back to your hotel.
+Walk through the famous Mahagandayon monastery complex with hundreds of monks, visit one of the small weaving factories, and walk over U Bein Bridge and take a boat ride before heading back to your hotel.

 The Rupar Mandalar Resort is a romantic boutique hotel in an exotic atmosphere surrounded by nature.
 The hotel has 16 rooms with modern facilities, swimming pool, tennis court, and a health & beauty spa.